luxlewis/luxlewis/README.md

 </p>

 - 🧠 I’m interested in gender and technology and support diversity in digital spaces
-- 💻 I’m currently teaching myself python/django and javascript.
+- 💻 I’m currently teaching myself python/django and R.

 <p>